Chapel with a concert standard organ in a romantic upland setting.

 HCT's custodianship of of Wainsgate is informed by a Conservation Statement which can be downloaded here.

-To enquire about putting on an event at Wainsgate please contact using the adjacent form
+To enquire about putting on an event at Wainsgate please contact us

 Artists studio spaces, with very basic facilities, occasionally become available on licence in the School rooms attached to the chapel.
-Contact us using the form adjacent for details and charges.
+Contact us for availability.

 Please contact us for details of rights of burial.